Coupled fermion-kink system in Jackiw-Rebbi model: Introduction

 \section{Introduction}

 Solitons named by Zabusky and Kruskal in 1965 \cite{ZK}, first appeared as a solution for KdV equation \cite{KdV}.
 They play important roles in diverse areas of physics, biology and engineering \cite{Rajaraman,Drazin,Manton}.
-In one spatial dimension kinks, and in higher spatial dimensions vortices, monopoles, instantons and domail walls, are amongst the most important ones in this category.
+In one spatial dimension kinks, and in higher spatial dimensions vortices, monopoles, instantons and domain walls, are amongst the most important ones in this category.
 They are topological configurations which appear in different areas of physics such as high energy, atomic and condensed matter physics \cite{CM1,CM2,CM3,CM4,CM5}.
-These topologically nontrivial configurations cannot be deformed continuously into a trivial vacuum configuration.
+These topologically nontrivial configurations cannot be continuously deformed into a trivial vacuum configuration.

+The coupling of the fermionic field to other fields alters the energy spectrum of the fermionic field as well as the wave function which can cause many interesting phenomena.
 Models including coupled fermionic and bosonic fields are crucial in many branches of physics, specially when the bosonic field has the form of a soliton.
-As solitons can be viewed as extended particles with finite mass, finite energy at rest, the systems consisting of coupled fermionic and solitonic fields can be a good candidate to describe extended objects such as hadrons.
+As solitons can be viewed as extended particles with finite mass, i.e. finite energy at rest, the systems consisting of coupled fermionic and solitonic fields can be good candidates to describe extended objects such as hadrons.
 Since 1958, with Skyrme's pioneering works \cite{Skyrme1,Skyrme2,Skyrme3,Skyrme4,Skyrme5}, many physicists have tried to explain the hadrons and their strong interactions nonperturbatively using phenomenological nonlinear field theories \cite{qcd1,qcd2,qcd3}.